Markups & Profit Margins

 What Is the Filament Markup?

 A multiplier applied to your raw filament cost.
-The default is 2.7x, meaning you charge 2.7 times what you paid for the material.
+The default is 2.7×, meaning you charge 2.7 times what you paid for the material.
+The "extra" portion (1.7× in this case) shows as Filament Markup in the green Profit section of the results.

 This industry-standard multiplier accounts for: